 If you only change 3 things about how you travel.
 Change how you get there.
 Stay somewhere that considers the environment and employs local people.
 Support local businesses such as shops, cafes and markets.

-We hope this has been helpful.
-To get more tips on easy sustainable living click here.
+We hope this has been interesting and will help you reduce your carbon footprint.
+To get more tips on easy sustainable living click here